 As always, you can expect those same leakers to increase the rumor output throughout the month, in the runup to Apple's special event, with rumor reports reaching fever pitch in the days before Apple CEO Tim Cook takes to the stage.

-Though the main focus is on the iPhone range, Apple also has many other products in its catalog that it is rumored to be bringing out in the future.
-Here's what you can expect from the Cupertino tech giant regarding product updates and launches for late 2021, and possibly early 2022.
+Here's what you can expect from the Cupertino tech giant regarding product updates and launches for September 14, later in 2021, and possibly early 2022.